Bevingta/fMRI-to-images/README.md

   Place the files in the `vdvae/model/` folder.

 - Seventh step.
 Extract VDVAE latent features of stimuli images for any subject 'x' using `python scripts/vdvae_extract_features.py -sub x`.
 In order to make this work, the presence of an NVIDIA GPU that is CUDA-compatible is necessary.
 Moreover, one needs to install pytorch with CUDA support, referring to the instructions in [Pytorch Website](https://pytorch.org/get-started/locally/).
 - Eighth step.
 Train regression models from fMRI to VDVAE latent features and save test predictions using `python scripts/vdvae_regression.py -sub x`.
 Once again, this may cause errors related to the large dimensions of the data.

+  #### Variant 1: Naive Remotion of Features
   It is possible to overcome this problem replacing the following line of code

   ```python
   reg.fit(reduced_train_fmri, train_latents)